msft-mirror-aosp/platform.compatibility.cdd/9_security-model/9_11_keys-and-credentials.md

 *    [C-7-5] MUST NOT store the encryption key or escrow token on the same device where the key is used.
 For example, it is allowed for a key stored on a phone to unlock a user account on a TV.
+     For Automotive devices, it is not allowed for the escrow token to be stored on any part of the vehicle.
 *    [C-7-6] MUST inform the user about the security implications before enabling the escrow token to decrypt the data storage.
 *    [C-7-7] MUST have a fall-back mechanism to use one of the recommended